 - Harvest plants continually for 6 to 8 weeks.

-- Once buds form, if temperatures are beginning to climb or if you want to harvest all the Brussels sprouts at one time, pinch off the rosette (growing tip at the top of plant) about a month before the desired harvest.
-This directs the plant’s energy to increasing the size of the buds and they will develop all at once.
+- Once buds form, if temperatures are beginning to climb, or if you want to harvest all the Brussels sprouts at once, pinch off the rosette (growing tip at the top of the plant) about a month before the desired harvest.
+This directs the plant’s energy to increase the size of the buds, and they will develop all at once.

 - Sprouts are best eaten fresh right out of the garden.
 Once picked, Brussels sprouts flavor declines as sugars turn to starch.